Divorce is rarely easy and the process has been made even more complicated during the pandemic.

 “Like it or not, divorce is an opportunity.
 It’s an opportunity to start over,” said Bruno.

 Learn how we can help you

 At Vesta we are a group of divorce professionals with a New Vision for Divorce.
-We have built a better way for people to navigate the divorce process by providing access to expert advice, professional counseling, and a community of support before, during, and after divorce.
+We have built a better way for people to navigate the divorce process by providing access to expert guidance, professional counseling, and a community of support before, during, and after divorce.

 Vesta: New Vision for Divorce

 Learn What We Do

-Our localized Hubs in Arizona, California, Colorado, Illinois, Massachusetts, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island, and Pennsylvania offer no-cost events, concierge services, and vetted professionals from the range of services needed during divorce, including emotional, legal, financial, real estate, wellness, mortgage specialists, and more.
+Our localized Hubs in Arizona, California, Colorado, Illinois, Massachusetts, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island, and South Carolina offer no-cost events, concierge services, and vetted professionals from the range of services needed during divorce, including emotional, legal, financial, real estate, wellness, mortgage specialists, and more.